DeepMindv2/DiamondView-Dataset/README.md

 # DiamondView-Dataset

 This is a dataset we at the Neuro-Machine-Interaction Lab [1] at USF created.
 This dataset is going to be a EEG dataset set to record Emotion and Personality as it relates to EEG signals.
 The EEG system we are using is going to be the G-Tec Nautilus (32 Channel).
-We are going to record participants while they watch a series of emotion envoking videos.
+We are going to record various data from participants while they watch a series of emotion envoking videos provided by DiamondView.
+Participants also take a series of surveys before and after watching the videos.

 Qualtrics Survey: https://usf.az1.qualtrics.com/jfe/form/SV_efzyfh3faHRIn7T